shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 }
 ```

-Now if we have [crons](../introduction/cron.md) properly configured the new cron will be started automatically with others.
+Now, if we have [crons](../introduction/cron.md) properly configured, the new cron will be automatically started with others.
 Or you may want to [configure](../cookbook/working-with-multiple-cron-instances.md) this cron module with different timing.

 ### Implement partial update

-Sometimes we want to export data immediately after the original data are changed (hiding category, rename, ...).
+Sometimes, we want to export data immediately after the original data are changed (hiding category, rename, etc.)
 For this purpose we need to implement `CategoryIndex::getExportDataForIds()`, scheduler for queuing, and [subscriber](https://symfony.com/doc/current/event_dispatcher.html#creating-an-event-subscriber) for processing queue.

-Anywhere you want to add row to immediate export you may call `CategoryExportScheduler::scheduleRowIdForImmediateExport()` for adding a row into the queue.
+Anywhere you want to add a row to immediate export, you may call `CategoryExportScheduler::scheduleRowIdForImmediateExport()` to add a row to the queue.

 #### Scheduler

-Scheduler is used as a queue of IDs we want to export.
-When we make any changes we may add an affected category ID into this queue and subscriber will pick it up after request is done.
+The scheduler is used as a queue of IDs we want to export.
+When we make any changes, we may add an affected category ID into this queue, and the subscriber will pick it up after the request is done.

 Create class `CategoryExportScheduler` which extends `AbstractExportScheduler`.
 We do not need to override nor implement any method.